 Darker shades will not reflect light therefore creating a shadow effect.
 Darker shades would be used to help to give an illusion that your face shape will be seen as narrower or shorter.

-Lighter shades which do reflect light would be used to high light and help give a look of length to your face shape.
+Lighter shades reflect light and because of this are used to high light and give a look of length to your face shape.

 Hair Contouring Creating An Illusion On Your Face Shape.

 If you have a round face shape you will find that the width of your face will be equal to the that of the length.
 You will generally tend to have a strong bone structure.

 To color contour your hair in a way that would elongate your face.
 Think of light tones being placed around your hairline from ear to ear.
 The use of darker tones then applied underneath the ear and towards the ends of your hair.

 A good example of how this works this would be the hair of Drew Barrymore.
 Where the lighter color seems to elongate her face whilst the darker gives the face a more pointed look.

 If Your Face Shape Is Square.